 Spina Bifida and Tethered Cord Syndrome

 Spina Bifida, also known as myelodysplasia, is the most common spine abnormality present at birth.
-Spina Bifida occurs when the neural tube that becomes the spine bones and the spinal cord does not fuse properly in the developing fetus.
+Spina Bifida occurs when the neural tube, which becomes the spine bones, and the spinal cord do not fuse properly in the developing fetus.
 Patients with this neurological condition may require ongoing care and treatment throughout their lives.

 Learn more about: